 It’s hardly surprising that 1960s America wasn’t ready to swallow these films in the raw.

 And yet, despite the crudeness of the Cold War polarisation that seeps through in regular doses, there is still something refreshing in a collection of films in which the heroes don’t instantly respond to encounters with the strange or the alien by resorting to violence or shuddering in repulsion and for whom contact with the unknown is an opportunity for discovery not the precursor to disaster.
 What remains memorable about this clutch of films is their openness and optimism.
-Their faith in both humanity and in the possibility of a better world may seem naive now but only the most curmudgeonly of viewers would deny that the sentiments seem heartfelt and that the message is affecting.
+Their faith in both humanity and in the possibility of a better world may seem naïve now but only the most curmudgeonly of viewers would deny that the sentiments seem heartfelt and that the message is affecting.
 The peaceful, forward-looking, successful Soviets that these films predict only ever existed in the imagination of filmmakers, propagandists and a handful of optimistic intellectuals but the possibility of them remains seductively appealing.
-The moment when it seemed that the Soviet experiment really was outpacing the capitalist bloc and that the future belonged to the peaceful, scientifically advanced and honest peoples of the Soviet Union was, it turned out, a collective hallucination, but that doesn’t mean that these glimpses of a world that might have been aren’t still appealing.
+The moment when it seemed that the Soviet experiment really was outpacing the capitalist bloc and that the future belonged to the kindly, scientifically advanced and honest peoples of the Soviet Union was, it turned out, a collective hallucination, but that doesn’t mean that these glimpses of a world that might have been aren’t still appealing.
 As the product of an unfulfilled moment these films remain a heady, hopeful, draught.

 However, as is often the case with powerfully mind-altering substances, the effects of binging on hope and optimism were short-lived and the hangover that followed wrought a terrible vengeance.

-The Breshnev era did produce two familiar but still striking pieces of cinematic genius – Tarkovsky’s Solaris (1970) and Stalker (1980).
-And, as part of the Kosmos, season the BFI unearthed two other films from this period of tightening control and spiralling decline that echo very precisely the themes of Tarkovsky’s masterpieces – Mark Piestrak’s Pilot Pirx’s Inquest (1979) and Luposhanksy’s A Visitor to the Museum (1989).
+The Breshnev era did produce two familiar but still striking pieces of science-fictional cinematic genius – Tarkovsky’s Solaris (1970) and Stalker (1980).
+And, as part of the Kosmos, season the BFI presented two other films from this period of tightening control and spiralling decline that echo very precisely the themes of Tarkovsky’s masterpieces – Mark Piestrak’s Pilot Pirx’s Inquest (1979) and Luposhanksy’s A Visitor to the Museum (1989).

-There could hardly be a more brutal contrast between this new crop of Soviet sf and those that had gone before.
+There could hardly be a more brutal contrast between this crop of Soviet sf and those that had gone before.

 Solaris and Pilot Pirx’s Inquest, both adapted from the work of Stanislaw Lem, ask the same question: “What does it means to be human?”
 And both come to similar conclusions.
 Piestrak’s film may have the aesthetic appeal of an episode of The New Avengers or The Professionals but in plot and theme it can be seen as an effective prequel to Blade Runner.
 Pirx, the space hero with a reputation for honesty, is hired to take a ship on a routine mission to the rings of Saturn to report on the effectiveness of the crew – some of whom are experimental androids that the United Nations are seeking to evaluate as replacements for human crews.
 Pirx’s problem becomes both practical and philosophical.
 Someone is trying to stop him making his report.
-He survives a preposterously over-complicated assassination attempt (featuring a big remote control truck, a robot driver and a mountain road) but once the mission starts it quickly becomes apparent that there is a saboteur aboard The Goliath and they are willing do anything to prevent Pirx’s return to Earth.
+He survives a preposterously over-complicated assassination attempt (featuring a big remote control truck, a robot driver and a mountain road) but once the mission starts it quickly becomes apparent that there is a saboteur aboard his ship, The Goliath, and they are willing do anything to prevent Pirx’s return to Earth.
 At the same time, however, Pirx becomes obsessed with finding a way to discover who aboard his crew is a real human and who is a simulacrum.
 Tarkovsky’s Solaris approaches the same issue with greater flair and more emotional depth, but both stories come to the same conclusions: humanity is defined by our failures.
 Aboard The Goliath the deranged android is revealed and destroys itself when Pirx freezes in the face of overwhelming danger.
 The logical machine cannot grasp that Pirx’s inability to act might be the result of simple human failure.
-In Solaris all the characters on the battered space station are a broken lot, all of them are trapped and crushed by their pasts.
+In Solaris the characters on the battered space station above the ineffably strange alien world are a broken lot, all of them are trapped and crushed by their pasts.
 They are all both horrified and fascinated by the things they’ve done – ashamed but unable to abandon what they have created.
 Even Hari, a creation of the vast cool mind that inhabits – or perhaps is – the churning ocean below, is unable to escape the burden of her human form and is dragged back into the desperate, recurring patterns of her template’s past failures.
 It is Hari’s tragedy that as she reclaims the memories that define her human existence she is also bound to inherit the damage that will lead to her second annihilation.